Edwin Corboy: Western Australian state politics

 After his defeat in 1919, Corboy remained involved in Labour politics and in 1921 was elected to the Western Australian Legislative Assembly as the member for Yilgarn.
 In 1921, Corboy supported Edith Cowan in voicing disagreement with a policy allowing only male guests to the Speaker's gallery.
 Corboy was a member of the parliamentary select committee appointed to inquire into the cashing out of soldiers' war gratuity bonds.
 In 1927 Corboy expressed his support for the abolition of capital punishment in Western Australia, stating that the death penalty was not a deterrent to serious crime.
 Capital punishment was only formally abolished in Western Australia in 1984.

 In 1930, Corboy became the member for Yilgarn-Coolgardie, a new seat incorporating his former seat.
 A challenge to the validity of his election was mounted by a fellow Labor candidate, George Lambert, but was dismissed.
 However, Lambert defeated Corboy for Labor preselection prior to 1933 state election.

 After politics

 In 1939 Corboy was again called to military service, serving until 1945, when he returned to Australia and worked as a public servant in Perth.
 He died on August 6, 1950.
 After his death, he was described by the Daily News as "one of the most colourful people in Australian politics".

+Personal life

+Corboy married Hannah Tobin in 1919, with whom he had one son.
+He was widowed in 1942 and remarried in 1949 to Dora Daly (née Dawes).
+The previous year he had been named as a co-respondent in a divorce petition brought by Dora's husband Edward Daly; a decree nisi was granted by the court on the grounds of adultery.